suguanYang/ylioo/md/javascript/webpack/insights.md

 6. Chunk Splitting: This is primarily handled by the SplitChunksPlugin, which can be configured to split chunks based on various criteria like size, module sharing, etc.

 This example provides a simplified view of webpack's bundling process.
 In practice, it's much more complex, with numerous optimizations and edge cases.
 The plugin system allows for extensive customization of this process, enabling developers to tailor webpack's behavior to their specific needs.

-Would you like me to elaborate on any specific part of this process or the example plugin?